San Francisco, CA 94127

-A prolific writer, Fraknoi is the lead author of Astronomy, a nationally adopted introductory college textbook, published free by OpenStax with support from the Gates Foundation.
+A prolific writer, Fraknoi is the lead author of Astronomy, a nationally-adopted, on-line introductory college textbook, published free by OpenStax with support from the Gates Foundation and currently used by 160,000 students each year.
 (See: http://openstax.org/details/astronomy ).
 He is also the editor of two award-winning guides for teachers, The Universe at Your Fingertips and Solar Science.
 He wrote two children's book on astronomy, Disney's Wonderful World of Space, and When the Sun Goes Dark.
 With Dr. Sidney Wolff, he was the founding editor of Astronomy Education Review, an on-line journal/magazine about astronomy education.

 Radio listeners know Fraknoi as a frequent guest on local and national news and talk programs.
 In Northern California, he appeared for over 25 years on the Jim Eason Show and The Pete Wilson Show and now is a regular on the Gil Gross Program on KGO.
 He has also been one of the most regular guests on the Forum program (with Michael Krasny) on KQED, and is the “astronomer-in residence” on the syndicated Mark and Brian Show out of Los Angeles.
 Nationally, he has been heard on Science Friday and Weekend All Things Considered on National Public Radio.
 His TV appearances include The Today Show, CBS Morning News, and Larry King Live.